 Milia are tiny, pearly white cysts that are normally found over the nose and cheeks.
 They are caused by plugged sweat gland ducts.
 Milia become smaller or disappear over a period of weeks.

 White or yellowish cysts are sometimes found on the gums or in the center of the roof of the mouth (called Epstein pearls).
 They do not require treatment.
 These cysts go away in 1 to 2 weeks.

 Mongolian spots are bluish gray, flat areas that usually occur over the lower back or buttocks.
 They can be confused with bruises.
 They usually occur in Black or Asian newborns, tend to appear less noticeable with age, and do not require treatment.

-Hemangiomas of infancy Hemangiomas of infancy (also called strawberry hemangiomas) Hemangiomas are abnormal overgrowths of blood vessels that can appear as red or purple lumps in the skin and on other parts of the body.
+Hemangiomas of infancy Hemangiomas of infancy (also called strawberry or infantile hemangiomas) Hemangiomas are abnormal overgrowths of blood vessels that can appear as red or purple lumps in the skin and on other parts of the body.
 (See also Overview of Skin Growths and Overview of Growths... read more (strawberry hemangiomas) are common birthmarks.
 They cause the skin to turn bright red or bluish and can occur anywhere on the skin, typically the head and neck.
 Hemangiomas of infancy develop soon after birth and tend to grow rapidly during the first year of life.
 After 12 to 18 months, hemangiomas shrink and become fainter, so that by the time the child reaches school age, most are no longer visible.
 Most hemangiomas do not need treatment, but depending on their size and location, they are sometimes treated with laser therapy or a medication such as propranolol.